The Short Answer

 A full-time CTO makes sense when technology leadership is a daily operating need, the team is growing quickly, and the executive role is central to the company structure.

-If the company is still validating the product, modernizing foundations, or preparing for a new delivery phase, flexible senior support may be the better first move.
+If the company is still modernizing foundations, adopting AI, or preparing for a new delivery phase, flexible senior support may be the better first move.

 What Good Technology Leadership Should Produce